CALMS 2023 Conference: Call for Abstracts

-Oral presentations will be allotted 20 minutes, including time for questions.
+Oral presentations will typically be allotted 20 minutes, including time for questions.

 General Abstract Information

-Abstracts are due by August 15, 2022.
-Abstracts received after the deadline will not be accepted.
+Abstracts are due by September 1, abstracts received after the deadline may not be accepted.

 We accept abstracts only via the CALMS website.
 Abstracts must include the following information, as specified.

 Title: Summarize accurately the subject of the presentation.

 Authors: Provide names and affiliations of all authors.

 Text: State the purpose, significant findings, and main conclusions of the work.
 Avoid statements like “Results will be presented“ and “Implications will be discussed.”
 Provide a concise summary of results and implications.
 Abstracts must not exceed 250 words; those in excess of 250 words may be truncated.